-We will be offering a larger selection of main courses and of homemade sweets and puddings ( we don't offer starters ).
+We offer a selection of main courses, and homemade sweets and puddings ( we don't offer starters ).

 Call us on 01796 482 423 for all table bookings

 Logierait in days gone by held a place of strategic importance as it was situated at the junction of the Rivers Tay and Tummel, with ferries over both rivers.
 The name Logierait comes from the Gaelic words ‘laggan’ (a hollow) and ‘rath’ (fortress).
 From ancient times its situation beside the great highway from Perth to the north helped to increase its importance.
 In 1791 its population was recorded as 200 people, today there are about 60.

 St Cedd who was passing through the area from Iona with his brother St Chad to Lindisfarne, founded the church in 650.
 Today’s church was rebiult in 1904 – 06 to designs by John Stewart of Dunkeld, the churchyard contains many interesting historic items to see.

 There are a number of beautiful decorated memorial stones.
 There is a Pictish Cross behind the pulpit.
 You will see an old Pictish stone with Pictish symbols on one side and a more modern interlaced design on the other.
 (A small Pictish cross-slab, although damaged, the lower part of a horseman on the back, with a serpent round a straight rod while the front bears a decorated cross with four small circular raised bosses.

 A stone walled enclosure contains the burial ground of the Stewarts of Ballechin, lineal descendants of Robert II, known as a race of big boned, strong and brave swordsmen who took part in all the Atholl raids and forays, including the Argyllshire raid.
 They fought with Graham of Claverhouse at Killiecrankie, under Patrick Stewart, and at Culloden.